hyu2950/Angular_Stock_Web_Application/README.md

 # Node, Angular and Bootstrap based Stock application (AWS)

-A website developed as part of CSCI 571 - Web Technologies @ USC.
+This project is a web search application.
 This repository only contains the source code for Angular frontend.
-The Node backend is present here: https://github.com/adityachandupatla/node-stock-app (also the basic template/boiler-plate-code to kickstart angular development was done with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.)

 <h2>Project Goals</h2>
 <ul>